Ernst Jünger: Reception and Influence

+He is still a popular writer on the far-right, with Alain de Benoist writing a book length apology in 2020.

+Jünger was immensely popular in France, where at one time 48 of his translated books were in print.

+Entomology

+From the age of thirteen Jünger developed a passion for entomology and during his First World War service was sent entomological journals from home.
+During 1917, he was collecting beetles in the trenches and while on patrol, 149 specimens between 2 January and 27 July, which he listed under the title of Fauna coleopterologica douchyensis ("Coleopterological fauna of the Douchy region").
+When he enrolled in the University of Leipzig in the 1920s he studied marine biology, zoology, botany, and philosophy.
+Over time he became a well-known entomologist.

+In 1985, to mark Jünger's 90th birthday, the German state of Baden-Württemberg established Ernst Jünger Prize in Entomology.
+It is given every three years for outstanding work in the field of entomology.
+In 1995 he received an honorary membership of the German Society for General and Applied Entomology (Deutsche Gesellschaft für allgemeine und angewandte Entomologie).

 Photography

 Ernst Jünger's photobooks are visual accompaniments to his writings on technology and modernity.
 The seven books of photography Jünger published between 1928 and 1934 are representative of the most militaristic and radically right wing period in his writing.
 Jünger's first photobooks, Die Unvergessenen (The Unforgotten, 1929) and Der Kampf um das Reich (The Battle for the Reich, 1929) are collections of photographs of fallen World War I soldiers and the World War front, many that he took himself.
 He also contributed six essays on the relationship between war and photography in a photobook of war images called Das Antlitz des Weltkrieges: Fronterlebnisse deutscher Soldaten (The Face of the World War: Front Experiences of German Soldiers, 1930) and edited a volume of photographs dealing with the first world war, Hier spricht der Feind: Kriegserlebnisse unserer Gegner (The Voice of the Enemy: War Experiences of our Adversaries, 1931).
 Jünger also edited a collection of essays, Krieg und Krieger (War and Warriors, 1930, 1933) and wrote the foreword for a photo anthology of airplanes and flying called Luftfahrt ist Not!
 (Flying is imperative! [i.e., a necessity], 1928).